dzemmarat/bitrise-step-send-build-to-vk-teams/README.md

 # Send build to Vk Teams

 Send a [VK Teams](https://myteam.mail.ru/) message to a channel or group.
+You can:

+- Set a different text for failed and successful builds.
+- Linkify channel names and usernames.

 ## How to use this Step